giltho/dune-repro-no-lint/README.md

-## Reproduction: lint does not make .lint-corrected files promotable automatically
+## Reproduction: dune does not make .lint-corrected files promotable automatically

 The executable `utils/add_copyright.ml` will add a small copyright at the beginning of the file if it is not already there